oscarpm5/Fog-of-War---Research-Project/docs/README.md

 ```

 With this we have a functional FoW system and we just need to print it to the screen to visualize the data.
 To draw the fog we simply traverse the fog map and use the bits in combination with the translation table to get the correct texture for each tile.
+If you want More information about this aproach I recommend you to se both of these articles: [Implementing Chunky FoW](http://bobkoon.com/how-to-implement-a-fog-of-war-part-1-chunky/) & [Implementing Smooth FoW](http://bobkoon.com/how-to-implement-a-fog-of-war-part-2-smooth/).
+Also if you don't know how bitwise operators work check [THIS](https://stackoverflow.com/questions/141525/what-are-bitwise-shift-bit-shift-operators-and-how-do-they-work) thread and [THIS](https://rambutan.readthedocs.io/projects/librambutan/en/master/lang/cpp/compoundbitwise.html) article.

 ## Code Structure
 To make this project I have made two modules:
 - The first contains an abstraction of an entity that stores its position and the radius of vision of the entity.
 It also has a flag that determines if the entity can see and another that determines if the entity is visible or obscured by the fog.<br>